Ignas/nukagit/README.md

-= Nukagit - making git distributed
+# Nukagit - making git distributed

+## What is this?
 Nukagit is my attempt at making a JGIT DFS based git server backed by a combination of minio and mysql.
 It is a work in progress and is not ready for production use.